huggingface/transformers/docs/source/tokenizer_summary.rst

     ("h" "ug", 10), ("p" "ug", 5), ("p" "u" "n", 12), ("b" "u" "n", 4), ("h" "ug" "s", 5)

 BPE then identifies the next most common symbol pair.
-It"s "u" followed by "n", which occurs 16 times. "u", "n" is merged to "un" and added to the vocabulary.
+It's "u" followed by "n", which occurs 16 times. "u", "n" is merged to "un" and added to the vocabulary.
 The next most frequent symbol pair is "h" followed by "ug", occurring 15 times.
 Again the pair is merged and "hug" can be added to the vocabulary.